 For those interested in short sales, it is important that you file appropriate defenses to the foreclosure to delay it long enough to complete a short sale.
 We often suggest that our clients remain in the home for a period of time and save some money for move out expenses.
 Then do a short sale when you are ready to leave.

-For more information, Christie D. Arkovich, P.A. offers a free consultation for all mortgage related matters (short sale, strategic default, foreclosure, loan modifications, deed in lieu etc.)
+For more information, Arkovich Law offers a free consultation for all mortgage related matters (short sale, strategic default, foreclosure, loan modifications, deed in lieu etc.)